-- Obtain propylene glycol (RV/swimming pool antifreeze or equivalent). - 2.
+- Obtain propylene glycol (RV/swimming poo antifreeze or equivalent). - 2.
 Turn off gas and electrical supplies to your furnace. - 3.
 Remove furnace control door. - Remove the top unused rubber plug from the port on the collector box opposite the condensate trap.
-(See Figure 1) - 5.
+See Figure 10. - 5.
 Connect a field supplied 3/8-in.
-(9.5-mm) ID tube to the open port on the collector box - 6.
-Insert a field supplied funnel into the tube. - Pour 1 quart of anti-freeze solution into the funnel/tube.
-Antifreeze should run through the collector box, overfill condensate trap and flow to an open drain. - 8.
-Replace the rubber plug in the port on the collector box. - Remove the middle unused rubber plug from the port on the collector box opposite the condensate trap.
-See Figure 1) - 10.
-Repeat Steps 5 through 8. - 11.
-If a condensate pump is used, check with pump manufacturer to verify pump is safe for use with antifreeze used.
-Allow pump to start and pump anti-freeze to open drain. - 12.
+(9.5-mm) ID tube to the open port on the collector box. - 6.
+Insert a field supplied funnel into the tube. - Pour 1 quart of anti-freeze solution into the funnel/ tube.
+Antifreeze should run through the inducer housing, overfill condensate trap and flow to an open drain. - Replace the rubber plug in the port on the collector hox - Remove the middle unused rubber plug from the port on the collector box opposite the condensate trap.
+See Figure 10. - 10.
+Repeat Steps 5 through 8.

+- 11. If a condensate pump is used, check with pump manufacturer to verify pump is safe for use with antifreeze used.
+Allow pump to start and pump antifreeze to open drain. - 12.
 Replace main door. - 13.
-When furnace is re-started, flush condensate pump with clear water to check for proper operation before re-starting furnace. - Propylene glycol need not be removed before re-starting furnace.
+When furnace is re-started, flush condensate pump with clear water to check for proper operation before re-starting furnace. - 14.
+Propylene glycol need not be removed before re-starting furnace.